guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Often a tool is meant for one goal, but the internet got quite diverse in it's functionality.
 So in order to make it a more precise fit we need to look on both the internet and the human brain it's strengths and weaknesses.
 -->

+// More about the interface of the BCI, integration.
+Activatiecommando?

 <!--- [This is more or less already in the research.
 Should probably be placed somewhere else structure wise, we're talking about solutions here, no comparissons.]
 ##### Memory